Honoring Mr. Wang Hui-chan’s 43 Years of Service honored with de Fleury Medal

-Mr. Wang Hui-chan, Chief of the Cost Engineering Branch for the U.S. Army Corps of Engineers (USACE) Far East District (FED), earned the Silver Order of the de Fleury Medal presented by Brig.
-Gen. Joseph “Clete” Goetz II, commander of USACE Pacific Ocean, April 14, 2026.
-This prestigious award recognizes his exceptional 43 years of service, marked by his expertise in cost engineering and leadership on key projects that strengthened the engineering partnership between the United States and the Republic of Korea.
-Mr. Wang's retirement this April concludes an extraordinary career of excellence and dedication.
+CAMP HUMPHREYS, South Korea – Mr. Wang Hui-chan, chief of the Cost Engineering Branch for the U.S. Army Corps of Engineers – Far East District (USACE FED), received the Silver Order of the de Fleury Medal from Brig.
+Gen. Joseph “Clete” Goetz II, commander of the USACE Pacific Ocean Division, on April 14, 2026.

-The de Fleury Medal, an award of the U.S. Army Engineer Association, was named in honor of François-Louis Teissèdre de Fleury, a French Engineer in the Continental Army.
-(U.S. Army photo by Yi Ki-ho)
+The prestigious award recognizes his 43-year career years of service, defined by technical expertise in cost engineering and leadership on key projects that strengthened the engineering partnership between the U.S. and South Korea.

+As Mr. Wang prepares for retirement, his tenure reflects a legacy of dedication, leadership, and collaboration.

 |Date Taken: